 DRHI payments are released within 1-2 weeks from the payment due date shown on your MyRHI account.

 Tariffs set the rate for your Domestic Renewable Heat Incentive (RHI) payments.
-As scheme administrators, we’re responsible for publishing the current tariff rates set by the Department for Business, Energy & Industrial Strategy (BEIS).
+As scheme administrators, we’re responsible for publishing the current tariff rates set by the Department for Energy Security & Net Zero.

 Click to view the latest tariff rates for the Domestic RHI scheme.

-Tariff rates for Renewable Heat Incentive (RHI) payments are set by the BEIS.
-Budget announcements can be viewed on the BEIS website.
+Tariff rates for Renewable Heat Incentive (RHI) payments are set by the Department for Energy Security & Net Zero.
+Budget announcements can be viewed on their website.